+My response: Andrew, good on you.
+Maybe you could post again with photos when your baby is built.
 The Briggs & Stratton motor will need to idle down when the tank is full, or the air demand is met.
-Unlike many electric compressor motors, gas and diesel don't shut off when they unload, they just slow right down.
-I don't know if your motor will come with it.
+Unlike many electric compressor motors, gas and diesel compressor engines don't shut off when they unload, they just slow right down.

 Once your motor is completely dry, try starting the compressor again.
 If it still fails to start, check the pressure switch and make sure it is working.
 Check the motor and see if there is a reset button.
 All else fails, check the Repair page to see who near you fixes compressors, or ask the store where you bought it where you can take it to get it looked at.
-Cheers and good luck.

 However, you need to check the specifications on the new pump to be sure that the HP of your existing motor will suit.
 No way I can tell you that from this end.
 I suspect it will, but you need to be sure to save you from doing a lot of work needlessly.
 Where is the pump coming from?
 They should be able to tell you the optimal motor HP.

 Response: Hi Vicki.
 Good questions.
 The design build of an air vacuum or air transport system is beyond the scope of this website.
 However, you should contact two companies that come to mind.
 One is air-vac-eng.com, and the other is exair.com.
 You should be able to get your needs addressed by one of them.

-Question: Hi Bill, I have compressed air lines and a flow meter to measure the flow rate (m3/hr)of compressed air to various machines, but, if I want to relate that back to watts (energy) used by this flow rate, is it the pressure difference across the machine that i multiply by? :
+This is an interesting one.
+How expensive and what is the ) Energy usage from compressed air supply?
+Hi Bill, I have compressed air lines and a flow meter to measure the flow rate (m3/hr)of compressed air to various machines, but, if I want to relate that back to watts (energy) used by this flow rate, is it the pressure difference across the machine that i multiply by? :

 watts = flow rate * pressure drop?

-Many thanks & thank you for your time Aaron
+Many thanks & thank you for your time, Aaron

-Pop over the to the site map, scroll down to costing a compressor, and visit this page.
+Pop over the to the site map on this site, scroll down to costing a compressor, and visit that page.
 I would think that all you are looking for could be found there.
-Compressed air energy is among the most expensive energy forms there are, in that, you are using expensive energy (electricity normally) and converting electrical into stored energy in the form of compressed air.
+I can confirm that compressed air energy is among the most expensive energy forms there are, in that, you are using expensive energy (electricity normally) and converting electrical into stored energy in the form of compressed air.